Astagoth/Projet-Rover/README.md

 ## Note :

 This project is not finished and only in prototype version, could not finished due to the sudden appearance of COVID in march 2020, so teachers canceled all projects.
+This project also include only my part of work (Dufour Jordan) so you will only find all the classes and code for the winforms app.